Condominium Project Reviews

 Get More Information

-- Refer to Guide Chapter 42 for complete requirements for condominiums.
+- Refer to Guide Chapter 5701 for complete requirements for condominiums.

-The information in this document is not a replacement or substitute for information found in the Single-Family Seller/Servicer Guide and/or the terms of your Master Agreement and/or Master Commitment.
+The information on this page is not a replacement or substitute for information found in the Single-Family Seller/Servicer Guide and/or the terms of your Master Agreement and/or other Pricing Identifier Terms.

 *Condo Project Manager and CPM are trademarks of Fannie Mae.